hyperskill/hyperstyle/src/python/evaluation/plots/README.md

 Run the [raw_issues_statistics_plotter.py](raw_issues_statistics_plotter.py) with the arguments from command line.

 **Required arguments**:
-1. `stats` — path to a file with stats that were founded by [get_raw_issues_statistics.py](../issues_statistics/get_raw_issues_statistics.py).
+1. `config_path` — path to the yaml file containing information about the charts to be plotted.
+A description of the config and its example is provided in [this section](#config-1).
 2. `save_dir` — directory where the plotted charts will be saved.
-3. `config_path` — path to the yaml file containing information about the charts to be plotted.
-A description of the config and its example is provided in [this section](#config-1).

 **Optional arguments**:

 Argument | Description
 --- | ---
 **&#8209;&#8209;file&#8209;extension** | Allows you to select the extension of output files.
 Available extensions: `.png`, `.jpg`, `.jpeg`, `.webp`, `.svg`, `.pdf`, `.eps`, `.json`.
 Default is `.svg`.
+**&#8209;&#8209;group&#8209;stats** | If present, there will be several languages on the charts at once.

 ### Config
+The configuration file is a dictionary in yaml format, where
+1) paths to datasets with statistics are specified
-The configuration file is a dictionary in yaml format, where for each column of the original dataset the types of graphs to be plotted are specified.
-You can also put the common parameters when plotting multiple graphs for one column in a separate `common` group.
+2) for each column of the original dataset, the types of graphs to be plotted are specified.
+You can also put the general parameters when plotting multiple graphs for one column in a separate `common` group.

 **Possible values of the charts**:
 * `line_chart`